Other Methods & Healing Conversation

 Moxibustion

 A TCM therapy that burns the dried plant ‘Mugwort’, (Artemisia Vulgaris) in different forms- a stick, cones, moxa wool near to the skin to produce a therapeutic heat.
 Applied indirectly to the skin or directly to needles, the heat carries in both the superficial and deeper layers.
-This thermal effect is used to treat digestive issues like colitis and diarrhea, urinary complaints, enhances immunity, assists soft tissue injuries and can be used to turn breech babies.
+This thermal effect is used to treat digestive issues like colitis, diarrhea, urinary complaints, assists soft tissue injuries and can be used to turn breech babies.

 Auricular Therapy (Ear Acupuncture)